BobBuildTool/bob/doc/manual/configuration.rst

          fingerprintScript: |
             bob-libc-version gcc

 The ``path`` attribute is always needed.
+It might be a single path or a colon separated list of paths.
 The ``libs`` attribute, if present, must be a list of paths to needed shared libraries.
 Any path that is specified must be relative.
 If the recipe makes use of existing host binaries and wants to provide them as tool you should create symlinks to the host paths.

 The ``netAccess`` attribute allows the tool to request network access during build/package step execution even if the recipe has not requested it (see